 Local investors joined him to create JSC Healthy Water and, later, a holdmall and medium-sized ing company that today owns four companies: the water bottler, a distribution company, an agribusiness company and Marneuli Food Factory, or MFF.
-Few businesses have such between 70 and 95 per cent of all reg-tor of MFF, says small Georgian businesses struggle to raise finance, in spite of pro-business reforms enacted since the "Rose Revolution" of 2003.
+Few businesses have such nesses struggle to raise finance, in spite of pro-business reforms enacted since the "Rose Revolution" of 2003.